kiosc-france/teleport/rfd/0153-resource-guidelines.md

 via `tctl get all --with-secrets > /some/path/to/resources/yaml` and then spawning a new instance of with the bootstrap
 flag: `teleport start --bootstrap=/some/path/to/resources/yaml`.

-For a resource to be supported it added to the list of items retrieved with `tctl get all` and to the auth initialization code responsible for parsing resources during the [bootstrap process](https://github.com/gravitational/teleport/blob/d0f2b4406bfacc895f796b665d07c5d740280e38/lib/auth/init.go#L321-L335).
+For a resource to be supported it must be added to the list of items retrieved with `tctl get all` and to the auth initialization code responsible for parsing resources during the [bootstrap process](https://github.com/gravitational/teleport/blob/d0f2b4406bfacc895f796b665d07c5d740280e38/lib/auth/init.go#L321-L335).